department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

 - line 270, This line seems to be consistent with allergy when the patient is new, but does not have the if statement tha allergy has.
 - line 272-280, (effectiveDate), seems okay
 - line 281-288, (recorder and observer), seems okay
-- lines 289-295, (value), seems mostly okay for quantity, but should also handle string
+- lines 289-295, (value), seems mostly okay for quantity, but should also handle string, blood pressure, and pain
-  - some units are not proper formal UCUM, so I had to fix `lb` and `in` - [Utility UCUM](utility.html)
+  - for quantity, some units are not proper formal UCUM, so I had to fix `lb` and `in` - [Utility UCUM](utility.html)
 - lines 301-310, This is code to just throw a warning if we see data we did not have a map to.
 Should this code go to production, or be disablable in production?
 It might be useful to detect information we don't have a map for.
 - line 312 has "DocumentReference" but surely this is wrong, I guess this should be "Observation"?